 It’s very important for kids to read non-fiction as well as fiction books.
 Why?
 Because most reading and writing in our life is non-fiction – information in school, communication in work, and almost everything on the Internet.

 Non-fiction for children keeps getting better in breadth and depth.
 Now, there is an abundance of excellent non-fiction for every level of reader with appropriate vocabulary, good text to picture ratio, and in a variety of topics.
 Here are my recent favorites and an awesome giveaway from National Geographic Kids.

 Beautiful photographs of Mali elephants, red crabs, butterflies, jellyfish, zebras, army ants, wildebeests, and sperm whales accompany maps, facts and interesting trivia about the migration and life of each group of animals.
 Plus, as always, you get the gorgeous photography of National Geographic.
 Amazing.

-The Reader Series books are fantastic non-fiction books and perfect for younger kids!
-I LOVE everything about them.
+These National Geographic reader series are fantastic books and great for younger kids.
+I LOVE everything about them!